 The Excess Funds Subaccount.
-The excess funds subaccount will be funded on any semi-annual payment date with collected transition charges and earnings on amounts in the collection account, other than earnings on amounts allocated to the capital subaccount, in excess of the amount necessary to pay:
+The excess funds subaccount will be funded on any payment date with collected transition charges and earnings on amounts in the collection account, other than earnings on amounts allocated to the capital subaccount, in excess of the amount necessary to pay:

-- fees and expenses, including any indemnity payments, of the trustee, our independent managers, the servicer and the administrator and other fees, expenses, costs and charges, - principal and interest payments on the Bonds, which in the case of interest on the tranche floating rate Bonds will be the gross fixed amount for that tranche on that payment date, required to be paid or scheduled to be paid on that payment date, and - any amount required to replenish any amounts drawn from the capital subaccount.
+- fees and expenses, including any indemnity payments, of the trustee, our independent managers, the servicer and the administrator and other fees, expenses, costs and charges, - principal and interest payments on the Bonds required to be paid or scheduled to be paid on that payment date, and - any amount required to replenish any amounts drawn from the capital subaccount.